Death of Lam Yuen-yee: Career and Legacy in the Marine Region

-Death and aftermaths
+Death and aftermath

 On 25 September 2021 at around 8 a.m., Lam was leading her team of four on a marine multi-mission interceptor to conduct a regular anti-smuggling operation in northwest waters of Hong Kong, near Chek Lap Kok International Airport.
-Lam noticed a number of suspected smuggling speedboats at Sha Chau and decided to chase one of them.
+Lam noticed a number of suspected smuggling speedboats around Sha Chau Island and decided to chase one of them.
 During the pursuit, a speedboat ignored repeated police warnings and crashed to the right stern of Lam’s boat, causing the interceptor to sink and the four officers, including Lam, to fall into the sea.
 The officers were trapped underneath the speedboat after the collision.
 Rescuers later found the three other officers but Lam was missing.
-On 27 September 2021, the body of Lam was finally discovered near the shore at Yi O on Lantau Island two days after she fell into the sea.
+On the 27th of September, 2021, the body of Lam was recovered near the shore of Yi O on Lantau Island, two days after she fell into the sea.
 An initial autopsy confirmed that Lam drowned to death.

 Her death triggered both the Hong Kong and Guangdong Police’s crackdown on smuggling operations across the border with mainland China.
 The Police Commissioner of Hong Kong Police Raymond Siu vowed to make the best endeavours to track down the culprit and ramp up crackdowns on smugglers.
-Until 11th October 2021, a joint operation - among Police, Customs and Excise Department, Food and Environmental Health Department, Health Department, Lands Department and the Government Flying Service, had so far led to the arrests of 365 people, in which 35 were believed to be part of the triad smuggling ring.
+Until 11 October 2021, a joint operation - among Police, Customs and Excise Department, Food and Environmental Health Department, Health Department, Lands Department and the Government Flying Service, had so far led to the arrests of 365 people, in which 35 were believed to be part of the triad smuggling ring.